inbo/n2khab-monitoring/functionality.md

 - `file`: the filename, without extension in the case of multiple files with different extensions
 - `outputdir`: the directory where the dataset is to be written (should be a subfolder of `outputdir` named as the dataset's ID)
 - `threshold_pct`: the areal percentage threshold used to withhold types from `habitatmap`
-- `resolution`: the resolution that the user wants for the evaluation raster
+- `resolution`: the resolution that the user wants for the highlevel raster
-- `evaluation_raster`: coarse raster based on `GRTSmaster_habitats`
+- `highlevel_raster`: coarse raster based on `GRTSmaster_habitats`
 - `cell_samplesizes`: dataframe with sample size per evaluation cell
 - `connection`: database connection